Deeptiman/go-cache-kubernetes/README.md

 	$ kubectl apply -f redis-service.yaml

 <h3>Deploy Kafka in Kubernetes</h3>
 There will be a deployment of ZooKeeper, Kafka Service, and running kafka/zookeeper server script.
- ` Please install <a href="https://kafka.apache.org/downloads">Apache Kafka</a> in your local machine and gcloud `
+Please install <a href="https://kafka.apache.org/downloads">Apache Kafka</a> in your local machine and gcloud.
 <br>
 <h4>Zookeeper</h4>
 There will be deployment and service similar to the other Pods running in the cluster.